pryv/dev-site/source/guides/data-modelling.md

 - a **Sleep Control Mobile App** that controls the sleep quality using data from the smartwatch (`sleep/analysis` events)
 - a **Smart key chain** that tracks the geolocation of John's keys at any time (`position/wgs84` events)

 One general advice is to use one stream or substream per device.
-Each event can be stored across one or multiple streams: this enables you to save an event, e.g a `sleep/analysis` event, in both streams **Sleep Control Mobile App** and **Health** and to contextualize the event.
+Each event can be stored across one or multiple streams: this enables you to save an event, e.g a `sleep/analysis` event, in both streams **Sleep Control Mobile App** and **Health** to contextualize the event.

 Given this situation, we would recommend a stream structure similar to the following:
 ```js